HDPython: A High Level Python Based Object-Oriented HDL Framework

-Using templates in \argghdl\ works very similar to Python. \Codeblock\ \ref{lst:argg_Interface_Classes_generic} shows the actual implementation of the interface class for an \axistream\ interface.
+The next feature any language needs in order to be considered a high-level language is generic programming.
+Even though \vhdl\ provides a limited amount of generic programming it falls short when compared to a high-level language.
+Given the dynamic nature of Python it naturally provides possibilities for very generic programming. \argghdl\ tries to preserve the generic programming model from Python as much as possible.
+Especially for interface classes this is advantages. \Codeblock\ \ref{lst:argg_Interface_Classes_generic} shows the actual implementation of the interface class for an \axistream\ interface.
 The data type is an argument to the constructor of the class.
 The data type can be every plain type, that includes standard logic vectors of different sizes, integers etc. In addition, it can also be records and arrays.
 For every new data type, the templating mechanism will create a new class.